egbakou/domainverifier/README.md

 fmt.Println("Is onwershsip verified:", isVerified)
 ```

-## Some utility functions
+## Utility functions

-In addition to its main features, `domainverifier` provides a some helper functions that can be used.
+In addition to its main features, `domainverifier` provides some helper functions that can be used.

 - `domainverifier.IsSecure(domain string, timeout time.Duration)` returns a Boolean value indicating whether the specified domain supports a secure connection over HTTPS or not.
 - `domainverifier.IsValidDomainName(domain string)` checks if a string is a valid domain name.